 Dairy or dairy alternatives

 Milk, cheese, yoghurt and fromage frais are good sources of protein and some vitamins.
-T and they're also an important source of calcium, which helps keep our bones healthy.
-Try to go for lower-fat and lower-sugar products where possible, like 1% fat milk, reduced-fat cheese or plain low-fat yoghurt
+They're also an important source of calcium, which helps keep our bones healthy.
+Try to go for lower-fat and lower-sugar products where possible, like 1% fat milk, reduced-fat cheese or plain low-fat yoghurt.

 Foods such as beans, pulses, fish, eggs, meat and other sources are good sources of protein, vitamins and minerals.